19th Century Death & Mourning

 Pay your last respects at Seabury Tredwell’s deathbed upstairs, then join in the mourning in the double parlor set with a coffin for his wake and funeral.
 And, in “Manhattan’s Most Haunted House,” discover why our fascination with spirits, ghosts, and the Hereafter endures to this day.
 (If you see something, say something!)

-New this year!
-On Saturday afternoons, the newly-widowed Eliza Tredwell (portrayed by a costumed interpreter) will greet guests and answer questions about life and death in the 19th century.
+Meet Eliza Tredwell!
+On Saturday afternoons from 1:30 to 3:30 p.m., the newly-widowed Eliza Tredwell (portrayed by Museum Historian Ann Haddad) will greet guests and answer questions about life and death in the 19th century.

 Included with regular admission; reservations not required.